Everything You Need To Know About IELTS

 Scoring in IELTS

-Band Score Expert Level Description
+Band Score | Expert Level | Description |

-9 Expert User The test taker has fully operational command of the language.
-Their use of English is appropriate, accurate and fluent, and shows complete understanding.
+9 | Expert User | The test taker has full operational command of the language.
+Their use of English is appropriate, accurate, and fluent, and demonstrates a complete understanding. |

-8 Very Good User The test taker has fully operational command of the language with only occasional unsystematic inaccuracies and inappropriate usage.
+8 | Very Good User | The test taker has full operational command of the language with only occasional, unsystematic inaccuracies and inappropriate usage.
 They may misunderstand some things in unfamiliar situations.
-They handle complex and detailed argumentation well.
+They handle complex and detailed argumentation well. |

-7 Good User The test taker has operational command of the language, though with occasional inaccuracies, inappropriate usage and misunderstandings in some situations.
-They generally handle complex language well and understand the detailed reasoning.
+7 | Good User | The test taker has operational command of the language, though with occasional inaccuracies, inappropriate usage and misunderstandings in some situations.
+They generally handle complex language well and understand the detailed reasoning. |

-6 Competent User The test taker has an effective command of the language despite some inaccuracies, inappropriate usage and misunderstandings.
-They can use and understand fairly complex language, particularly in familiar situations.
+6 | Competent User | The test taker demonstrates an effective command of the language, despite some inaccuracies, inappropriate usage, and misunderstandings.
+They can use and understand fairly complex language, particularly in familiar situations. |

-5 Modest User The test taker has a partial command of the language and copes with overall meaning in most situations, although they are likely to make many mistakes.
-They should be able to handle basic communication in their own field.
+5 | Modest User | The test taker has a partial command of the language and can generally cope with the overall meaning in most situations, although they are likely to make many mistakes.
+They should be able to handle basic communication in their field. |

-4 Limited User The test taker’s basic competence is limited to familiar situations.
+4 | Limited User | The test taker’s basic competence is limited to familiar situations.
 They frequently show problems in understanding and expression.
-They are not able to use complex language.
+They are not able to use complex language. |

-3 Extremely Limited User The test taker conveys and understands only general meaning in very familiar situations.
-There are frequent breakdowns in communication.
+3 | Extremely Limited User | The test taker conveys and understands only the general meaning in very familiar situations.
+There are frequent breakdowns in communication. |

-2 Intermittent User The test taker has great difficulty understanding spoken and written English.
+2 | Intermittent User | The test taker has great difficulty understanding spoken and written English. |

-1 Non-User The test taker has no ability to use the language except a few isolated words.
+1 | Non-User | The test taker cannot use the language except a few isolated words. |

-Also, read: IELTS Vs PTE – All You Need To Know About Them
+Also, read: IELTS Vs PTE – All You Need to Know About Them

 Where are IELTS Scores Accepted?

-How to register for IELTS Test
+How to register for the IELTS Test

 Once your application is processed, the centre will send you a written confirmation letter stating that your test has been booked.

-How to Prepare for your Test
+How to Prepare for Your Test

 Preparing for your IELTS test begins with an understanding of your test format.
 You need to understand the content of the test, questions, and task types for each section.
-We also request you to read the rules and regulations of the IELTS test.
+We also request that you read the rules and regulations of the IELTS test.

 There are sample test questions that you can use to practice for the test.
 These sample test papers will give you a gist as to what you can expect in the listening, reading, and writing tests.